-To complete DO purchase through eVA, less than $5000, the department should obtain bids or quotes from catalogs or from the vendors.
-Procurement regulations require only one bid or quote when using the DO/PCO for orders $4,999.99 or under.
-It is preferred that Departments obtain one quote from a woman or minority vendor especially in commodity areas such as office supplies and promotional items where there is ample woman-owned and minority-owned business to offer competition.
-After identifying the best source, the department may complete the DO and place the order directly with the vendor.
+To complete a DO/PCO purchase through eVA, less than $5000, the department should obtain quotes/proposals from catalogs or directly from the vendors.
+Procurement regulations require only a quote when using the DO/PCO for orders $4,999.99 or under.
+It is preferred that Departments obtain one quote from a Micro-Small, Small business, Woman-owned or Minority-owned business (certified through the VA Department of Small Business & Supplier Diversity).
+After identifying the best source, the department may complete the DO/PCO and place the order directly with the vendor.
 When departments place orders by telephone, they should clearly mark the DO, "CONFIRMING ORDER - DO NOT DUPLICATE" and show the name of the vendor's contact person and basic information to explain the purchase.
 Confirming orders are prohibited for orders over $4,999.99.
 The department may mail or hand-deliver the DO/PCO to the vendor for orders not placed by telephone or not automatically delivered electronically through eVA.

 .500 Purchases from Campus Facilities